Sweden to join Finland in applying for Nato

 Sweden's decision came after neighbouring Finland, last week, also opted to end decades of non-alignment by joining Nato.

-The Swedish application — a government-signed letter of intent — is expected next week, while Finland formally filed its bid on Sunday.
+The Swedish application is expected next week, while Finland formalised its bid on Sunday.

 The Finnish president, Sauli Niinisto, also phoned Russian president Vladimir Putin on Sunday to inform him of Finland's decision.
 The call came after previous Russian threats against the Nordic move, but Putin sounded "calm and cool", Niinisto reported.